suryapa1/agents-ai/labs.md

 ![goal agent run](./images/aa37.png?raw=true "goal agent run")

 9. Finally, we have the *learning* demo.
-It has logic to adjust the order quantity based on recent sales trends and order appropriately.
-You can run this one and keep changing the sales trends to see different scenarios.
+It has logic to adjust the order quantity based on current inventory and recent sales trends.
+You input those values and it stores the information to *learn* from so it can be considered for the next run.
+This one repeats in a loop until you type "exit".

 ```
 python learning.py